Functional-SVD for Heterogeneous Trajectories: Case Studies in Health: Introduction

+Alternatively, factor models provide another dimension reduction approach that can account for heterogeneity in temporal trajectories.
+However, existing methods \citep{bai2003inferential,lam2011estimation,lam2012factor} often rely on regularly spaced temporal sampling and stationarity conditions to define valid factor loadings.
+These assumptions may not be suitable for irregular or nonstationary data, such as those arising from epidemic outbreaks or ICU patients.

-To overcome the limitations of FPCA, we propose a new framework called {\bf functional singular value decomposition (FSVD)}, tailored for the dimension reduction and feature extraction of heterogeneous functional data.
-Specifically, the FSVD of $n$ functions $X_1,\ldots, X_n$ is defined as
+To overcome the limitations of existing methods, we propose a new framework called functional singular value decomposition (FSVD), tailored for dimension reduction and feature extraction of heterogeneous trajectory data.
+Specifically, the FSVD of $n$ trajectories $X_1,\ldots, X_n$ is defined as

-Here, $\bm{a}_r$s are orthonormal $n$-dimensional singular vectors, $\phi_r$s are orthonormal singular functions, and $\rho_r$s are singular values.
-The first main contribution of this paper is to validate the proposed framework by proving the existence of FSVD \eqref{Intro_FSVD} and establishing its fundamental properties under mild conditions, thereby laying its mathematical foundation.
+Here, $\bm{a}_r:=(a_{1r},\ldots,a_{nr})^\top$, $r\geq 1$, are orthonormal $n$-dimensional singular vectors, $\phi_r$s are orthonormal singular functions, and $\rho_r$s are singular values.
+The first contribution of this paper is to validate the proposed framework by proving the existence of the FSVD in \eqref{Intro_FSVD}, without requiring homogeneity conditions of trajectory data.
+Accordingly, we establish an FSVD algorithm that accommodates practical settings where trajectories are irregularly observed.

-Then, we provide a theoretically guaranteed procedure for the FSVD when $X_i$s are sampled at varying time points across $i$, a common scenario in practice termed as irregularly observed functional data.
-We propose a novel alternating minimization scheme that can accommodate the varying temporal sampling of functional data, without the need to estimate their covariance structure.
-We also establish theoretical guarantees for the algorithm by proving its convergence and providing estimation accuracy on the estimated singular vectors/functions.
-See Figure~\ref{FSVD_illu} for an illustration of FSVD on irregularly observed functional data.

-Next, we introduce the concepts of intrinsic basis functions and intrinsic basis vectors, which unify several crucial dimension reduction methods for longitudinal and time series data under the same framework of FSVD.
-These concepts characterize different structural aspects of functional data that are potentially heterogeneous and dependent.
-Using the concept of intrinsic basis functions, we demonstrate that FSVD is more general than FPCA \citep{ramsay1997functional, yao2005functional, hsing2015theoretical} and capable of effective extraction of temporal patterns from longitudinal or time series data.
-Meanwhile, intrinsic basis vectors enable FSVD to estimate factor models under milder conditions than existing methods \citep{bai2002determining, lam2011estimation, lam2012factor}, making it suitable for estimating factor loadings from non-stationary data observed on irregular times.
-In other words, the FSVD framework empowers more generalizable principal component analysis and factor modeling, effectively handling functional data with heterogeneity, non-stationary temporal trends, and irregular time observations.

-We also adopt the FSVD framework in several additional tasks for functional data, including functional data completion (referred to as functional completion in this article), functional clustering, and functional linear regression, where dimension reduction is often involved.
-FSVD enables these tasks to be carried out without imposing rigid assumptions of homogeneous samples or regular temporal sampling, providing greater flexibility for real-world applications.
-See Figure~\ref{FSVD_relation} for an illustration of these tasks.